Nigar Arpadarai: Biography

 Nigar Arpadarai was born on 17 January 1982 in Baku into a family of artists.
 She graduated from Baku Secondary School No. 44 in 1998.
 She studied at the Faculty of International Relations and International Law at Baku State University, majoring in International Law, in 1998–2002.

 In 2002–2004, she received a Master's degree in International Law from the Faculty of International Relations and International Law at the Baku State University.
 She graduated with an honors diploma in 2004.

 Her father, Javid Arpadarai is an artist.
 He was the Director of the Aziz Azimzade State Art School between 1992 and 2001.
 He is a member of the Artists' Union of Azerbaijan.
-Her mother, Latafat Mammadova is the daughter of Hafiz Mammadov, Honored Art Worker of the Azerbaijan SSR, a member of the Artists' Union of the USSR.
+Her mother, Latafat Mammadova is the daughter of Hafiz Mammadov, Honored Art Worker of the Azerbaijan SSR, and a member of the Artists' Union of the USSR.
 She worked at the Azerbaijan State Pedagogical University between 1980 and 2001.
 From 1996 to 2001 she worked as the Head of the Department of Art at the Azerbaijan State Pedagogical University.
 She is a member of the Artists' Union of Azerbaijan.
 Currently, she works in Istanbul, Turkey.
 She is a member of the International Association of Art.

 Nigar Arpadarai is married and has two sons.